 Dynare provides a MATLAB/Octave class for handling time series data, which is based on a class for handling dates.
-Dynare also provides a new type for dates, so that the basic user does not have to worry about class and methods for dates.
+Dynare also provides a new type for dates, so that the user does not have to worry about class and methods for dates.
 Below, you will first find the class and methods used for creating and dealing with dates and then the class used for using time series.
+Dynare also provides an interface to the X-13 ARIMA-SEATS seasonal adjustment program produced, distributed, and maintained by the U.S. Census Bureau (2020).